kelzms8/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_04_explore_pim.md

 19. Sign out by selecting the user icon next to the email address on the top right corner of the screen and selecting **Sign out**.
 Then the close all the browser windows.

   > **Congratulations** on completing the task!
-Now, it's time to validate it.
-Here are the steps:
+Now, it's time to validate it ,Here are the steps: